maximeburri/Scala-KMIP-XML-PoC/README.md

 # ScalaKMIP
 [![Build Status](https://travis-ci.org/maximeburri/ScalaKMIP.svg?branch=master)](https://travis-ci.org/maximeburri/ScalaKMIP)
+**Disclaimer: it's a proof of concept of a first architecture for encoding/decoding KMIP in XML.
+It is not a reliable code (use Reflection API).
+I work on a better binary library.**

 ScalaKMIP is an Scala implementation of [KMIP](https://www.oasis-open.org/committees/kmip/) (Key Management Interoperability Protocol).
 The current project is a PoC, a first architecture design and could lead to a full implementation of KMIP 1.4.